RohitRathore1/sdcore-operator/README.md

 - Exposes Service-Based Interface (SBI) for communication with other network functions
 - Configurable via `smfcfg.yaml` for core settings and `uerouting.yaml` for UE routing policies

+### AMF Implementation

+The AMF is implemented as a single container deployment:

+- Based on Free5GC/SDCore AMF implementation
+- Handles UE registration, connection management, and mobility
+- Communicates with gNBs via NGAP protocol on the N2 interface
+- Exposes Service-Based Interface (SBI) for communication with other network functions
+- Provides SCTP load balancing capabilities for RAN connections
+- Configurable via `amfcfg.yaml` with PLMN, TAI, and security settings

 ## Troubleshooting

 ### Common Issues